This post contains affiliate links, marked by *

 When it comes to buying a used car, many people feel out of their depth.
 They worry that they’ll get it wrong and be left with a lemon on the drive, or worse, stranded on the side of a motorway.

-Well, you can never rule out mechanical problems, whether you drive a new or a used car; however, there are a few things you can bear in mind when you go shopping around for your secondhand motor.
+Well, you can never rule out mechanical problems, whether you drive a new or a used car (or a banger!); however, here are some tips for buying a secondhand vehicle.